Data-Science-for-Linguists-2020/Class-Plaza/guestbooks/guestbook_juan.md

   * I don't really see anthing that could be improved here, I noticed that some verbs like 'necesita' were getting into the dataframe but you already have a plan for this.
 With the POS tags it'll be easy, only nouns can take diminutives.
   * The syntax of your method remove_redacted is interesting, I might need to use something similar for my project.
 I've been using the .drop() method and the way you're doing it seems much more elegant.
     * Juan's response: Thanks for your feedback!
 Spanish is a bit tricky because adjectives and even a (limited) set of adverbs can take diminutives too, but you're right in suggesting the use of the POS column as a way to handle the issue.
+___
+* **Sean's Feedback**
+  * First of all, love the .md style.
+You go beyond just making it look good, rather it *is functional and adds to the organization*.
+I enjoyed how you set up the background in the project_plan.
+It was obvious not only what you were doing, but the inspiration for and potential applications of your project.
+  * Small heads up, your project_plan file has dead hyperlinks at the top.
+Little typo in your first project report "(shut out)".
+Couple of little things like that, but I'm sure you'll clean it up after the term!
+Honestly I can't think of any other critiques than echoing what Joey said.
+Great job!
+  * This was an awesome project to read through because it's a step by step blueprint through checking somebody else's findings and applying literature outside of the classroom.
+Slightly more big picture, but I'm really impressed with how comprehensive yet coherent the project is.